9V1KG/hass-openwebrx/README.md

 #### Ping (ICMP) sensors
 * `binary_sensor.webrx_lan`   OpenWebRX Online status
 The name of the Ping sensor depends on the name you gave in the ping integration.

+### Homeassistant entities card
+The file `card.yaml` contains an example, how the OpenWebRX status could be displayed.
+With *ADD CARD* select *MANUAL* and copy the yaml code to the card configuration.

 ## Note
 Still under development.